Muahamed/tw_app/README.md

 ````

 * When constructing a container based infrastructure it is important to be mindful of image
 size.
 I believe that larger containers include more technical debt.
-Alpine Linux is billed
+Alpine Linux + nginx is billed
 as a security-oriented, lightweight Linux distribution.
-By itself it clock in at 4.79 MB
-If we can construct all out containers based on the same underpinnings then we will have a
-cleaner and consistent environment.
+If we can construct all out containers based on the same underpinnings then we will have a cleaner and consistent environment.

-* jetty requires a jdk as servlets are just in time compiled.
-The base implementation of alpine
-does not include java.
-I add the Oracle jdk version of java 8 to avoid any missing components.

 ### Run muzzu_uating